 Many people have concerns about how their past sexual indiscretions may negatively affect their security clearance eligibility.
 Most sexual misconduct is either not a potentially disqualifying condition for a security clearance or can be fully mitigated by “passage of time without recurrence” and the absence of any susceptibility to blackmail or coercion.

-The Concern: Sexual behavior that involves a criminal offense, indicates a personality or emotional disorder, reflects lack of judgment or discretion, or which may subject the individual to undue influence or coercion, exploitation, or duress can raise questions about an individual’s reliability, trustworthiness and ability to protect classified information.
+The Concern: Sexual behavior that involves a criminal offense, reflects lack of judgment or discretion, or may subject the individual to undue influence or coercion, exploitation, or duress.
+These issues, together or individually, may raise questions about an individual’s reliability, trustworthiness and ability to protect classified or sensitive information information.
+Sexual behavior includes conduct occurring in person or via audio, visual, electronic, or written transmission.
 No adverse inference concerning the standards in the Guideline may be raised solely on the basis of the sexual orientation of the individual.

 Conditions that could raise a security concern and may be disqualifying include:

 - sexual behavior of a criminal nature, whether or not the individual has been prosecuted;

 - a pattern of compulsive, self-destructive, or high-risk sexual behavior that the person is unable to stop or that may be symptomatic of a personality disorder;

 - sexual behavior that causes an individual to be vulnerable to coercion, exploitation, or duress;